t-minini/devon-rex-pp1-ci/README.md

 **ChatGPT**: Assisted in developing the website's text content, providing insights and suggestions that contributed to crafting an engaging and informative website.

+**Favicon.io**: A tool that simplifies the creation of website favicons, allowing users to easily generate icons that represent their brand across different platforms and devices.

 Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.

 ## Deployment